 Technical issues overcome, Eskil climbed to 15,000ft to cycle the gear and flaps and test the boundary layer control, which was functioning correctly with no asymmetric roll-off.
 Much of the focus during the test flight was on the General Electric J-79 engine, an ageing but reliable power plant which requires respectful handling, as Eskil recalls.
 “The F-16 has care-free handling where you can slam it from Idle to full afterburner and the computer will calculate the thrust it’ll give you.
 With the J-79 you need to monitor the nozzle, jet pipe temperature and rpm and understand what the engine is trying to do in terms of both thrust and stalls.”
 He explains that due to the huge pressure differences in front of and within the engine, the engine needs to be stabilised at Military Thrust for a couple of seconds before it can give afterburning power.
-Chop the throttle from afterburner to Military Thrust and back again, and the engine will likely stall.
+Chop the throttle from afterburner to Military Thrust and back again, and the engine will likely suffer a compressor stall.
 Accordingly, throttle travel must be handled patiently to avoid this.

 The afterburner is engaged by moving the throttle outboard and forward into the afterburner slot (around 95% rpm) and while start ignition is controlled by switches in front of the throttle, the afterburner is lit by a pilot flame that is confirmed operational by the Crew Chief before takeoff.
 A fuel flow divider and selector valve assembly distributes fuel to spray bar tubes in the tailpipe in four sequential stages – Primary Sector, Secondary Sector, Primary Uniform and Secondary Uniform.
 When the throttle is first advanced into the Primary Sector afterburner range, fuel is injected into the jetpipe from approximately 40% of the spray bars.
 Continue to open the throttle and an increase of thrust is felt as the Secondary Sector afterburner kicks in, igniting fuel injected from around 60% of the spray bars at the top and bottom of the jetpipe.
 At maximum afterburner, the Primary Uniform and Secondary Uniform ignition lights fuel from the full 360° spray bar ring, giving the greatest thrust increase.